 Pursue Tuck-In Acquisition Opportunities: We have demonstrated a strong track record of successfully acquiring and integrating acquisitions, and plan to continue to selectively pursue tuck-in acquisitions.
 Over the past 15 years we have completed 12 acquisitions, allowing us to expand our product portfolio with existing customers and enter new markets.
 Our long-tenured management team, which has participated in the integration of these acquisitions, is well versed in identifying and realizing synergies through effective integration.
 Notable recent acquisitions include the Threaded Rod distribution business of SteelWorks for approximately \$34.4 million, the Quick-Tag Acquisition, the Serv-A-Lite Acquisition and the TagWorks Acquisition.
-The SteelWorks acquisition strengthens Hillman's position in specialty fasteners and electrical parts to hardware retailers.
+The SteelWorks acquisition strengthened our relationships with national retailers and provided us with another product category in which we now hold a leadership position.
+The Serv-A-Lite Acquisition strengthens Hillman's position in specialty fasteners and electrical parts to hardware retailers.
 The TagWorks Acquisition strengthens Hillman's position in the engraving business and expands its technology portfolio.